Property ManagementDiscover the secrets of successful property management.

 One important property management legal consideration is handling eviction processes.

-Property managers must follow the proper procedures when evicting a tenant to avoid legal repercussions.
+Property managers need to follow the right steps when evicting a tenant.

 Another crucial aspect is ensuring fair housing practices.

-Property managers must not discriminate against tenants based on factors such as race, gender, or disability.
+They should not discriminate based on race, gender, or disability.

 Compliance with property safety codes is also essential.